Munter/subfont/README.md

   --canonical-root, --canonicalroot  URI root where the site will be deployed.
 Must be either an
-                                     absolute, a protocol-relative, or a root-relative url[string] --output, -o                       Directory where results should be written to         [string] --fallbacks                        Include fallbacks so the original font will be loaded when dynamic content gets injected at runtime.
+                                     absolute, a protocol-relative, or a root-relative url[string] --output, -o                       Directory where results should be written to         [string] --browsers                         Override your projects browserslist configuration to specify which browsers to support.
+Controls font formats and polyfill.
+Defaults to browserslist's default query if your project has no browserslist configuration            [string] --formats                          Font formats to use when subsetting.
+The default is to select the formats based on the browser capabilities as specified via --browsers or the browserslist configuration.
+                                                    [array] [choices: "woff2", "woff", "truetype"] --fallbacks                        Include fallbacks so the original font will be loaded when dynamic content gets injected at runtime.
 Disable with --no-fallbacks                      [boolean] [default: true]